gauravjha610/expense-tracker-react/README.md

 # Expense Tracker App

 A responsive Expense Tracker web application built using Mern Stack.
-Users can add income and expense transactions, track their balance, manage transaction history, and store data using local storage.
+Users can add income and expense transactions, track their balance, manage transaction history, and store data using Mongo database storage.

 ---